jave3737/sirvimalot/README.md

 * git checkout -t origin/master
 * git submodule init
 * git submodule update
+## Python corollary
+* If you perchance do not have 32-bit Python, go to the [Installing Python section](https://github.com/jave3737/sirvimalot#adding-support-for-python3-to-gvim)

 # Running on Linux
 * Change _vimrc file to .vimrc